GoogleChrome/lighthouse-ci/docs/configuration.md

   --puppeteerLaunchOptions   The object of puppeteer launch options --psiApiKey                [psi only] The API key to use for PageSpeed Insights runner method.
                              You do not need to use this unless you wrote a custom version.
+  --psiStrategy              [psi only] The strategy to use for PageSpeed Insights runner method.
+Use mobile or desktop.
+The                                default value is mobile
   --startServerCommand       The command to run to start the server.
   --startServerReadyPattern  String pattern to listen for started server.
                                                                   [string] [default: "listen|ready"]